На главную

 D. Sc. professor Mikhail Nalimov

 Ph.
-D. docentr Marina Komarova
+D. docent Marina Komarova

 The Department of Statistical Physic